Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Offensive line

-There were a few nervous moments early — Seattle had to punt on three of its first six possessions, Wilson at one point sacked on consecutive plays when the Bucs led 21-7.
+There were a few nervous moments early — Seattle had to punt on three of its first six possessions, Wilson at one point was sacked on consecutive plays when the Bucs led 21-7.
 But as the game wore on the Seahawks seemed to get a handle on the Bucs’ blitzes and the Seahawks could have scored on their last seven possessions (a missed field goal and a fumble killing the other two).
 Joey Hunt’s first start of the season — and fourth of his career — went off without a hitch and gaining 7.2 yards per play, a season-high, said it all.

 Grade: A